 The Board shall consist of an equal number of faculty and students and operate under the policies and procedures given in the Faculty Handbook of The University of Oklahoma Health Sciences Center.
-The purpose of the Board is... [more]
+The purpose of the Board is to... [more]

 This Committee shall consist of at least five faculty members, the associate dean of pharmacy student affairs (ex officio) and the senior associate dean for... [more]

 The Admissions Committee for the professional program shall consist of at least five faculty members, an alumnus, two practicing pharmacists, and four pharmacy... [more]

 The Assessment Committee shall be composed of at least five regular faculty members, the assistant dean for assessment and evaluation (ex officio), at least two pharmacy professionals external to the College, and one... [more]

 This Committee shall consist of at least six faculty members, drawn from all departments; the majority will have been appointed to a college or school of pharmacy for at least... [more]